Who buys your inventory?

 Why is your inventory so small?

-As I’ve mentioned, I’m a two-person operation, and I am the only coin-buyer.
+As I’ve mentioned, I’m a small operation, and I am the only coin-buyer.
 I am picky.
 The opportunities to buy fresh, original coins aren’t as frequent as I’d like.
 And by having a small inventory, I know at all times exactly what I have on-hand, what I paid for it, where it came from, and even a client or two who might be interested.
 I cannot imagine having to slog through hundreds of coins daily on my own website, or schlepping hundreds of items to and from conventions.
 I always know what’s in my inventory and I like it that way.
 I discussed this question more in depth in a blog of mine you might find interesting: Hey DWN, Why’s Your Inventory So Small…?

 What does “on hold” mean?

 When a coin in our inventory is marked “on hold” it means one of two things: DWN is either waiting on a payment for the item, or it is out on approval.
 When a coin is out on approval it may become available again.
 If you are interested in an item on hold, it is best to call me directly and see if there’s a chance you may still acquire it.